Bob Mendoza: Awards

 In November 2011, Mendoza was inducted into San Diego Hall of Champions’ Breitbard Hall of Fame as a Coaching Legend.
 In 2001, he was given the Dan Fukushima Lifetime Achievement Award by the California Coaches Association.
 While at Morse as assistant football coach, in 1996 he was presented with a coaching award by the High School Sports Association.

+Mendoza was named a hall-of-famer by the Old Mission Beach Athletic Club in December 2022 for having played in more Over-the-line (OTL) tournaments than any other player in the history of the game, with his first tournament in 1957 through 2022, missing just two tournaments and winning six OTL championships and many second- and third-place finishes.

 Personal life

 For 23 years, he and his wife Cordelia Mendoza, an antiquarian and appraiser, operated antique stores in Ocean Beach, California, including their last store, Cottage Antiques, which was named in 2010 on KGTV-10’s county-wide “A-List" for Best Antiques, placing first.
 He is the son of the late Benny Mendoza, a welterweight boxer in San Diego in the 1930s, and son-in-law of the late James M. Scott, who was a Senior Olympian.
 Mendoza lives with his wife in the Loma Portal neighborhood of Point Loma in San Diego.